CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 After the new data has been stored, the updated agenda must be displayed (including the new topic) for the relevant user.

-Your GitHub repository must contain unit tests which demonstrate that your code works.
+Your GitHub repository must contain at least one unit test which demonstrates that your code works.
 End to end tests are optional.
+Testing via the DOM is optional.

+Every view of your website must be accessible (i.e. for each user, with any number of topics, etc).
+We will test this by making sure that "Snapshot" mode of Lighthouse gives 100% accessibility for any view we look at.

+> [!WARN]
+>
+> Date calculations can be complicated.
+Daylight savings time in particular can cause problems.
+>
+> Make sure your date calculations work as you expect, even if adding an interval means that a date crosses a daylight savings boundary.
+>
+> A tip here is to either only be adding dates and not times, or to make sure all dates are in UTC.

 ## Rubric